wrnunzio/salesforce-slds-vertical-tab/README.md

 # 🌟 Vertical Tabs LWC salesforce-slds-vertical-tab

 ## 🛠️ Overview
-The **VerticalTabs** Lightning Web Component (LWC) provides a sleek vertical tab interface, perfect for organizing content in a user-friendly and accessible way.
+The **Vertical Tabs** Lightning Web Component (LWC) provides a sleek vertical tab interface, perfect for organizing content in a user-friendly and accessible way.
 It leverages Salesforce Lightning Design System (SLDS) for a polished look and seamless integration.

 ---